If you have a serious matter please ask to speak to a senior solicitor/partner

-We can help you to obtain the correct medical reports and psychiatric reports to assist the court where appropriate to fully understand your circumstances.
+Our common assault solicitors can help you to obtain the correct medical reports and psychiatric reports to assist the court where appropriate to fully understand your circumstances.
 We recognise that some clients have drink or drug issues and we will obtain reports to assist you to show the court what steps you have taken to address the substance misuse issue you face.

 We can advise you on obtaining references to show your good character where applicable and we can also advise you on writing an apology letter where required.